-7.4 magnitude earthquake: 'No tsunami' alert issued 47 minutes after quake strikes
+7.4 magnitude earthquake: People told to stay out of the water due to possible 'strong currents'

 Another man felt confirmation of a tsunami threat, or no threat, should be known "within seconds" particularly to those who would potentially be affected the most.

-In this case, the quake was felt across by almost 9000 people in areas including the Bay of Plenty, Hastings, Gisborne, Napier and Wellington.
+In this case, the quake was felt by almost 9000 people in areas including the Bay of Plenty, Hastings, Gisborne, Napier and Wellington.

-While another poster commented: "Totally agree.
+Another poster commented: "Totally agree.
 I'm not on the coast, but that's way too slow."